jjyr/jjyr.github.com/about.md

 ### About me:

-A programmer, reader, board game player, love to sharing ideas.
+A programmer, book reader, board game player, love to sharing ideas.

 #### Social account: